Skip to main content

 However, a limited number of analyses that do not serve a 'therapeutic purpose' will now be subject to VAT.

-These include analyses performed in the context of insurance investigations or legal proceedings.
+These are the analyses performed as part of insurance investigations or legal proceedings.

-The details of the structure of our invoices can always be found on the document attached to the invoice sent to you.
+Details of the structure of our invoices can always be found on the back of the invoice sent to you.

-For questions or remarks, you can always contact our invoicing department on 03/30 30 830 or via boekhouding@aml-lab.be.
+If you have any questions or comments, please contact our invoicing department on 03/30 30 830 or via accounting@aml-lab.be.

 Nomenclature

-The value attributed to each determination on an invoice is calculated based on the so-called b-value determined by the National Institute for Health and Disability Insurance (NIHDI).
+The value assigned to each determination performed on an invoice is calculated on the basis of the so-called B-value which is determined by the NIHDI.

-Whether the cost price of this analysis is borne by the mutuality or the patient, and thus reimbursed or not, is regulated by different types of NIHDI rules:
+Whether the cost price for this analysis is borne by the health insurance fund or the patient and therefore reimbursed or not, in other words, is governed by different types of NIHDI rules:

 Diagnostic rules: the test will only be reimbursed if the condition states in the diagnostic rule is met.
 The conditions apply to: